Fatigue: Medications to treat fatigue

-The UK NICE recommends consideration of amantadine, modafinil and SSRIs for MS fatigue.
-Psychostimulants such as methylphenidate, amphetamines, and modafinil have been used in the treatment of fatigue related to depression, chronic fatigue syndrome, and medical illness such as cancer.
+The UK NICE recommends consideration of amantadine, modafinil, and selective serotonin reuptake inhibitors (SSRIs) for MS fatigue.
+A PCORI review, however, found amantadine, methylphenidate, and modafinil no more effective than placebo in reducing fatigue, with side effects reported.
+Psychostimulants such as methylphenidate, amphetamines, and modafinil have been used in the treatment of fatigue related to depression, and medical illness such as chronic fatigue syndrome and cancer.
 They have also been used to counteract fatigue in sleep loss and in aviation.